neomjs/neo/.github/CONCEPT.md

 ```

 ## What to do next?
-1. In case you like the neo.mjs concepts and would like to see more in the future,
-adding a github star to this repository is highly appreciated.
-2. Take a look at the <a href="https://neomjs.github.io/pages/">Online Examples (Desktop)</a>.
+1. Take a look at the <a href="https://neomjs.github.io/pages/">Online Examples (Desktop)</a>.
-3. Follow the <a href="./GETTING_STARTED.md">Getting Started Guide</a> to get the framework & examples running locally.
+2. Follow the <a href="./GETTING_STARTED.md">Getting Started Guide</a> to get the framework & examples running locally.
-4. Open Source projects rely on your help, take a look at the <a href="../CONTRIBUTING.md">Contributing Guide</a>
+3. Open Source projects rely on your help, take a look at the <a href="../CONTRIBUTING.md">Contributing Guide</a>
-5. neo.mjs is still in need of Sponsors to speed up the development: <a href="../BACKERS.md">Sponsors Page</a>
+4. neo.mjs is still in need of Sponsors to speed up the development: <a href="../BACKERS.md">Sponsors Page</a>

 <br><br>
 Copyright (c) 2015 - today, <a href="https://www.linkedin.com/in/tobiasuhlig/">Tobias Uhlig</a>